List of Monster High characters: Marisol Coxi

 Marisol Coxi (voiced by Cristina Milizia) is the daughter of South American Bigfoot and becomes an exchange student to Monster High from her homeland of Monster Picchu.
 She is fairly tall and has pink hair, purple skin, and bright green braids.
-She likes big and loud fashion: her clothing includes a bright orange striped sweater jacket with bigfoot prints, a strapless short dress that is pink on top and black with floral designs and a green skirting at the bottom.
+She likes big and loud fashion: her clothing includes an orange jacket with bigfoot prints, a strapless short dress that is pink on top and black with floral designs and a green skirting at the bottom.
 She has pink platform shoes to go with her elongated feet.
 Her doll was part of the Monster Exchange line introduced in December 2014.

 Moanica D'Kay

-Moanica D'Kay (voiced by Cristina Milizia) is a Latina ghoul the daughter of Zombies.
+Moanica D'Kay (voiced by Cristina Milizia) is a Latina ghoul and the daughter of Zombies.
 She has purple hair with a yellow streak, green eyes, and a grey body.
 Her doll was released to go with the Welcome to Monster High reboot film special in 2016, in which she plays its villain who is hoping for a zombie apocalypse where she commands an army of "zomboys".
 She enters as a rival candidate for student council on the platform that peace can be achieved through coercion.
 M. Enois Duarte, a DVD reviewer for Hi-Def Digest described her as "a zombie outsider with a chip on her shoulder who speaks from her dead-hearted, prejudiced and undiplomatic gut.".
-Clothing includes a green and pink ribcage-bone print top; acid denim vest; pink necklaces, belt, and shoes; and a pair of black denim pants with white splotches.
 Her doll was originally packaged with Draculaura as part of a Monstrous Rivals set.